Deepika-799/certificate-generator/README.md

-# Certificate Generator and Email Automation
+# 🎓 Certificate Generator and Email Automation

-## 📌 Project Overview
+## 📖 Overview

-The Certificate Generator and Email Automation project is a Python-based application that automates the process of generating personalized certificates in PDF format and sending them directly to recipients via email.
-The system reads participant information from an Excel file, creates customized certificates, and emails them automatically, reducing manual effort and improving accuracy.
+The **Certificate Generator and Email Automation** project is a Python-based application that automates the process of creating personalized certificates and sending them via email.
+It reads participant details from an Excel file, generates PDF certificates using a predefined template, and emails each certificate to the respective recipient.

+This project eliminates the need for manual certificate creation, making it ideal for workshops, seminars, training programs, college events, and online courses.

 ---

-## 🚀 Features
+## ✨ Features

-* Generate personalized PDF certificates.
+* Generate personalized certificates automatically.
-* Read participant details from an Excel file.
+* Read participant details from an Excel spreadsheet.
+* Create certificates in PDF format.
 * Automatically send certificates via email.
 * Support bulk certificate generation.
-* Reduce manual work and human errors.
+* Reduce manual effort and human errors.
-* Easy to customize certificate templates.
+* Easy to customize the certificate template.

 ---